AppsFlyerSDK/Unity/README.md

 <h2>Integrating AppsFlyer Plugin into Unity Project</h2>

+Whats new:

+1. Update native SDK (iOS & Android) with the latests. for details plesae refer native release notes.
+2. For iOS: add the Security.framework

 Installation instructions for the AppsFlyer's plugin:

 1. Import the AppsFlyerUnityPlugin.unitypackage into your Unity project. go to Assets/import Package/Custom Pacakge and chose AppsFlyerUnityPlugin.unitypackage file.